localstack/docs/content/en/tools/multi-account-setups/index.md

   Using LocalStack in multi-tenant setups
 ---

-LocalStack Community uses a fixed AWS Account ID (`000000000000`).
+LocalStack Community only supports a single AWS Account ID, `000000000000` by default.
-In contrast, LocalStack Pro supports namespacing based on AWS Account ID on the single running instance.
+By contrast, LocalStack Pro ships with multi-account support which adds namespacing based on AWS Account ID

 Namespaced AWS resources can be accessed by using the `AWS_ACCESS_KEY_ID` variable when making requests.
-No additional configuration is required on LocalStack side.
+No additional server-side configuration is required.

 {{< alert >}}
 **Important:**
-Any region other than `us-east-1` must be used.
+Multi-account is not supported for the `us-east-1` region.
 See [limitation note](#limitations).
 {{< /alert >}}